The research and writing process at Sunapee Middle High School is guided by the following steps.

 2. Create a Workable Topic with Research Questions

 An easy way to shape your topic is to develop a topic in the form of a question.
-Once you’ve established your primary research question, your next task is to develop two or three secondary focus questions to help guide your research.
+Once you’ve established your primary research question, your next task is to develop two or three secondary focus questions, as illustrated in these slides, in order to guide your research.

 3. Use Different Types of Information Sources for Your Research

-You should use a variety of sources when researching, limiting your use of websites and spending most of your time in the library ‘s databases looking at books, magazine articles, and perhaps some professional journal articles.
+You should use a variety of sources when researching, spending most of your time in the library’s databases looking at books, magazine articles, and perhaps some professional journal articles.
+If you use websites, they should be checked for credibility.

 4. Use Keywords and Boolean Operators for Database Searching